spalfonsos/Tutorial_hpc_extended/tutorial/01_class1.md

 #### Now that we have covered these preliminary concepts, let's continue with the **Environment Creation and Interactive Sessions** section of the Quick Start Tutorial.

+#### Exercises
+In the files in data_1, the records of interest are the date record, the pilot record, the plane record, and GPS position record

+HFDTE<DD><MM><YY>         (date: day, month, year) HFPLTPILOTINCHARGE:<NAME> (pilot: name) HFGIDGLIDERID:<CALLSIGN>  (plane: call sign)

+1. Using head to look at 5 of the igc files and answer the following questions

+a. who the pilot is, and

+b. what the year was.

+2. For each of these files first few files, use the mkdir and cp commands to

+a. make a directory for that pilot (if required),

+b. make a directory in the pilot’s directory for that year (if required), and

+c. copy the file into the pilot/year directory.

+3. What happens if you run cat, head, and tail without any filename argument?
+In trying this, be aware that CTRL+c can be used to abort most command and CTRL+d signals the end of keyboard input.